alessandroooo/optimization/_posts/2025-12-25-performance0.md

 should be treated with suspicion.
 The general rule is to not use them.
 There are even undocumented hints in Oracle SQL, such as **materialize**, which can be used to persist intermediate results of a complicated query.

 ###Data modelling
-Data modelling concerns (among other things) the choice of data structures used to persist the data.
+Among other things, data modelling concerns the choice of data structures used to persist the data, before it is retrieved.
 There should be a feedback loop from the observed usage patterns to data modelling.
+In Oracle, the column usage patterns are stored in the undocumented table **SYS.COL_USAGE$**, which can be used to gain insights.

 #### Small data is good data

-SYS.COL_USAGE$
 ####Partitioning
+The hierarchy of <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/cncpt/logical-storage-structures.html">logical storage structures</a> in Oracle is: Row, Block, Extent, and Segment.
+Every unpartitioned table, table partition or table subpartition is its own segment.
+Partitioning can reduce the

 #### Indexes
 Bitmap indexes may be used for columns with low cardinality and infrequent updates.